slarmoo/.github/profile/simon/simonReact/simonReact.md

 }
 ```

-We also need to change the front-end WebSocket initialization found in the `gameNotifier.js` constructor to explicitly use the service port (3000) instead of the React HTTP debugger port (3001).
-Without this the front-end will send the webSocket messages to the React debug HTTP server listening on port 3001 and unlike HTTP traffic, it will not forward them onto port 3000 automatically.
+We also need to change the frontend WebSocket initialization found in the `gameNotifier.js` constructor to explicitly use the service port (3000) instead of the React HTTP debugger port (3001).
+Without this the frontend will send the webSocket messages to the React debug HTTP server listening on port 3001 and unlike HTTP traffic, it will not forward them onto port 3000 automatically.
 To explicitly send webSocket requests to port 3000 we use the dynamically injected process environment variable that is set when webpack creates the application bundle.

 ```js
 let port = window.location.port;